ismailalbayrakETH/FishSeg-Fish-tracking-using-image-segmentation-/Guidelines/PracticalGuide.md

 In this step, you can use `Load videos` and `Load tracks` to help with visualizing the tracks, and decide which tracks are the right ones.
 After finishing the tracks processing (merge, delete, and interpolate), you can further `save tracks` for later tracks connection.

 # Turn 2D tracks into 3D metric space
+This is done in Matlab.
-To turn 2D tracks identified from 5 fisheye cameras into flume coordinates, you just need to run `XLMging_DOITALL_2D.m` for 2D tracks and `XLMging_DOITALL_3D.m` for 3D tracks.
+To turn 2D tracks identified from 5 fisheye cameras into flume coordinates, you need to run `XLMging_DOITALL_2D.m` for 2D tracks and `XLMging_DOITALL_3D.m` for 3D tracks.
 In this step, you can adjust the `minDistance` for tracks connection, and set proper threshold for accepted length of points cluster to filter out mis-identified tracks.

 The folder for results (calibration and tracking) can organized in other disk (e.g. D disk) as follow.